burnash/gspread/docs/user-guide.rst

 The second argument to :meth:`~gspread.models.Worksheet.format` is a dictionary containing the fields to update.
 A full specification of format options is available at `CellFormat <https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells#cellformat>`_ in Sheet API Reference.

 ..
 Tip::
-    for more complex formating see :ref:`gspread-formating-label`.
+    for more complex formatting see :ref:`gspread-formating-label`.

 Using gspread with pandas